 Business strategy, risk appetite, and capital planning form the basis for the process of:

 - Capital measurement (ICAAP): measuring the risks resulting in an estimate of the demand for capital.

-- Capital contingency and stress testing: managing the supply of and demand for capital
+- Capital contingency and stress testing: managing the supply of and demand for capital in stress situations.

 - Capital allocation: allocating capital to the different branches, business units and departments.

 The capital measured at Triodos Bank concerns both the external requirements in accordance with the results of Pillar I under Basel II and the internal demand for capital in accordance with the results of Pillar II under Basel II.

 The results of Pillar I and Pillar II add up to Economic Capital, which expresses the need of capital to cover Triodos Bank business activities.
 Therefore Economic Capital supports business decision-making at all levels within banking organisations.
 The Economic Capital is determined by the following risks: